chenh1gis/MADE/README.md

 ## Running

 To run the program, two background files containing enrichment scores and one file (defined as the allele file) containing the alleles at the 14 codon positions for the isolate are of interest.
 User can either directly provide the allele file (Input files) or generate it using perl script "extract_alleles.pl" from a nucleotide sequence file (Input files).
-"PreVEAB.R" will produce two output files carrying the information of adaptive distance and predicted vaccine efficacy of candidate vaccine virus isolate.
+"PreVEAB.R" will produce two output files carrying the information of adaptive distance and predicted vaccine efficacy of candidate vaccine virus isolate (Output files).

 ### Input files